Magnetic Testing

 A magnetic field is established in a component made from ferromagnetic material.
-The magnetic lines of force travel through the material, and exit and reenter the material at the poles.
-Defects such as crack or voids cannot support as much flux, and force some of the flux outside of the part.
+The magnetic lines of force travel through the material, and exit and re-enter the material at the poles.
+Defects such as crack or void cannot support as much flux, and force as some of the flux outside of the part.
 Magnetic particles distributed over the component will be attracted to areas of flux leakage and produce a visible indication.

 Main Uses